-Students are eligible for the internship if they have earned 108 of the required 120 credits, including the required methods courses; have successfully completed LANG and MATH requirements; have passed the SAT I with a minimum score of 950 (or 840 on tests taken prior to April 1, 1995) or the ACT with a minimum score of 20; have an overall GPA of 2.5; and have a minimum GPA of 2.5 in their major.
+Students are eligible for the internship if they have earned the appropriate 108 of the required 120 credits, including general education requirements, program requirements, and all courses required for the major; have passed all sections of the CLAST exam; have a minimum overall GPA of 2.5; and have a minimum GPA of 2.5 in the major.
 Internship dates are published in the Farquhar Center class schedules.
+If students have not met the above-listed requirements, their internship application will be denied until all requirements are met.